 And we offer members:

 * A listing on the GCA website with a consumer search capability with links to your website

 * Exclusive offers on products and services from some of our 170 Associate members and business partners

 * Members’ only area on the website which is password protected.
 All membership information is available for you to access and download from this section.

 When you join the GCA you will become part of more than just another trade association.
 You will be a member of a group of garden centres who believe there is more to be achieved by co-operation and working together than an individual centre can achieve by operating alone.

-Contact Pat Adams for further information
+Contact the GCA office for further information